golemfactory/golem-architecture/docs/sr-api/sr-api-concept.md

 ### Service relaying

-An application state in the Golem daemon where service's interface can be exposed directly on the Golem network and called by a third party.
+A state of exposing a Service interface directly on the Golem network.
+The interface may be called by any third party who has the knowledge of service's address.

 The prerequisite for relaying is to register a service within the SRAPI module.
 In consequence, messages addressed to that service will be routed to that service by the SRAPI module.
 Responses are routed back to the caller either as a single reply or a stream.

+### SRAPI module

+A module within the Golem daemon exposing the Service Relaying API.

 ## Authorization